aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-configuration/configuring-barcode-segments/_index.md

 String dataDir = "Your Document Directory";
 ```

+> **Pro tip:** Use an absolute path during development to avoid “file not found” surprises, then switch to a relative path for production deployments.

 ## Step 2: Create Barcode Generator (Barcode Generator Code)

 Initialize the `BarcodeGenerator` with the desired barcode type and data.
 In this example, we use `DATABAR_EXPANDED_STACKED` and provide sample data.